HMS Wanderer (D74): 1941

-On the evening of 18 Aug Wanderer was signalled by the C-in-C Western Approaches "Proceed OG 71 and carry out sweep astern of convoy for two hours before returning.
+On the evening of 18 August Wanderer was signalled by the C-in-C Western Approaches "Proceed OG 71 and carry out sweep astern of convoy for two hours before returning.
 Convoy is being shadowed by U boats".
-OG 71 was an outbound convoy to Gibraltar that was destined to have a hard time and in fact by the time Wanderer arrived the Norwegian destroyer HNoMS Bath had already been sunk by torpedoes, so Wanderer joined Hydrangea in rescuing 42 survivors (although 2 later died aboard Hydrangea).
+OG 71 was an outbound convoy to Gibraltar that was destined to have a hard time and in fact by the time Wanderer arrived the Norwegian destroyer HNoMS Bath had already been sunk by torpedoes, so Wanderer joined Hydrangea in rescuing 42 survivors (of which 2 later died aboard Hydrangea).

 1942

 Escort duties continued in the Atlantic theatre and in September Wanderer entered the US Navy's Brooklyn shipyard for repairs or refit.